-What’s opening in the second half of 2020?
-Here’s a quick breakdown of the 24 most anticipated new restaurant, bars, and breweries opening in the next six months.
+What’s opening soon in Charlotte?
+Here’s a quick breakdown of the 17 most anticipated new restaurants, bars, and breweries opening in the next six months.

 Coronavirus has delayed nearly all projects this year.
 Everything — from construction to the liquor license — takes longer in a pandemic.
-But there are still some exciting openings to come in 2020.
+But there are still some exciting openings to come.

 Here’s our list of the most anticipated, order by opening date (not ranked).

 Restaurant by Kre8 Twisted Eats chef in the historic McCrory’s Building in Rock Hill

 Opening: Tuesday, December 15 in Rock Hill, South Carolina.

 History: In 1961, 10 African-American college students walked into McCrory’s Five and Dime in downtown Rock Hill and sat at stools along the lunch counter.
 They were arrested after refusing to leave.
 Nine of the students, who became known as the “Friendship Nine,” refused to pay bail and became the first sit-in protestors to serve jail time during the Civil Rights movement.

 Chef: Rob Masone, a restauranteur and chef best known to Charlotteans for Kre8 Twisted Eats at Wooden Robot Brewery, grew up in Rock Hill and used to drive by the historic McCrory’s Building every Sunday morning for church as a child.

 Opening: Soft opens December 15, 2020 at Optimist Hall.
 Grand opening is Thursday, December 17.

 Overview: The Indian street food concept comes from James Beard-nominated chef Meherwan Irani.
 Must-try items will include a lamb burger, chicken tikka roll, masala smashed potatoes, and SPDP puffs (flour crisps filled with potatoes, cilantro, and onion).